Estafet-LTD/estafet-microservices-scrum/README.md

 git clone --recursive https://github.com/Estafet-LTD/estafet-microservices-scrum.git
 ```

-Review the [prerequities](https://github.com/Estafet-LTD/estafet-microservices-scrum#prerequisites) for the local installation for continuing.
+Review the [prerequities](https://github.com/Estafet-LTD/estafet-microservices-scrum#prerequisites) for the local installation before continuing.

 1. Change to the root directory for of the repository.
 2. Set all of the environment variables.